 - have specialist skills/ training in a curriculum area, e.g. sign language

 To become an HLTA you need to already be working as a teaching assistant and have support from your head teacher.
 Schools and local authorities no longer receive government funding to train HLTAs, so you must discuss funding with your school.
 It is also up to headteachers to approach relevant training providers and organise assessment.
 For more information, see the HLTA National Assessment Partnership website.

 Training and development

-Some teaching assistants go on to train as teachers.
+Some higher level teaching assistants go on to train as teachers.
 As an experienced teaching assistant, you may be able to study for a foundation degree to get started.
 These are available at colleges and universities, and have various titles such as ‘Teaching and Learning Support’.
 You can find a list of courses by searching under ‘Teaching Assistant Studies’ in the subject group section of the UCAS foundation degree website: UCAS foundation degree course search

 Have a look at the teaching assistant role profiles under the teaching and learning support job family to find out more about the different levels you could work at.